-Were you or a loved one attacked and injured in Tampa, FL?
+Were you or a loved one attacked and injured in Tampa, Florida?
 You may be entitled to recover financial compensation from anyone whose actions allowed the assault to occur.
 An experienced Tampa assault injury lawyer at Roman Austin Personal Injury Lawyers can help you fight to recover compensation for medical bills, lost wages, and your personal pain and suffering.

 How Roman Austin Personal Injury Lawyers Can Help With an Assault Injury Claim in Tampa

 Your life can change quickly if you were a victim of assault.
 Painful injuries can leave you disabled and unable to work.
 The emotional trauma of the experience could haunt you for years to come.
 You shouldn’t have to deal with financial stress on top of your pain and fear.

 An experienced Tampa injury lawyer can help you demand the fair financial compensation you deserve.